paolomarco/paolomarco.github.io/_posts/2018-5-14-Bitcoin-News-Correlation.md

 df.to_csv("~/headlines_classified.csv", index = False)
 ```
 ### Calculating Bitcoin price returns
-The code below is used to make a call to a API and pull down Bitcoin daily prices from which returns can be calculated.
+The code below the API call to pull down Bitcoin daily prices from which returns can be calculated.
 Just like the headline classifier script, this was scheduled to run once a day.
 ```python
 import requests
 import json